Phases (Buffy the Vampire Slayer)

 "Phases" is episode 15 of season two of Buffy the Vampire Slayer.
-It was written by series story editors Rob Des Hotel and Dean Batali, and first broadcast on January 27, 1998.
+It was written by series story editors Rob Des Hotel and Dean Batali, and first broadcast on The WB on January 27, 1998.
+In the episode, Oz learns that he is a werewolf, while Buffy endures the emotional trauma of dealing with Angelus.

 Plot

 Cordelia and Xander are attacked by a werewolf that rips a hole in her car's roof.
 Giles points out that there have been several other attacks, though so far only animals have been killed.
 During high school gym class, it is revealed that at least two students have been bitten lately: Oz by a cousin, and school macho Larry by a dog.

-After some research, Giles finds out that a werewolf is a wolf for three nights — the coming night would be the second.
+After some research, Giles tells the Scoobies that a werewolf is a wolf for the three nights of the full moon — the coming night would be the second.
 Since the werewolf is human the rest of the month, it would be wrong to kill it.
-This, however, is not the view of werewolf hunter Cain who is out for his twelfth pelt.
+This, however, is not the view of misogynist werewolf hunter Gib Cain, who is out for his twelfth pelt and who condescendingly jeers at Buffy for trying to do a man's job.

 Buffy and Giles rush to The Bronze, where the werewolf crashes the party.
 Buffy tries to catch it with a chain but fails.
-Cain joins them and points out that it will be Buffy's fault if the werewolf kills anybody.
+Cain joins them and sneers that it will be Buffy's fault if the werewolf kills anybody.
 A body does turn up the next morning: Theresa, one of the students.
 Buffy is not the only one to have feelings of guilt.
 Oz wakes up in the forest, naked and confused after changing back from his wolf state.
 Recalling the bite he got, he calls his Aunt Maureen, and bluntly asks if his cousin is a werewolf.